CSCI375 Spring 2025

 At the end of the course, students will be able to:

-• Gather information about stakeholders’ needs to develop system requirements through the selection and use of appropriate data gathering techniques
+• Gather information about user and stakeholder needs to develop system requirements through data gathering techniques that respect the ways of knowing, domain knowledge and needs of users and their community.

-• Assess and adapt a system’s design by gathering and interpreting stakeholder feedback about various analysis and design models throughout the project lifecycle
+• Assess and adapt a system’s design by working with the client, the system's users, and other stakeholders throughout the project lifecycle.

-• Develop system modules and data stores by converting design models into code and other concrete implementations
+• Develop system modules and data stores by converting design models into code and other concrete implementations, respecting the impact that the system may have on users and other stakeholders.

 Course Schedule